 Most koalas in the trial and in the control group at Cape Otway, were recaptured and assessed through the second comprehensive monitoring conducted by ARI in February 2016.
 The results were encouraging with the translocated animals doing better than those returned to their original home ranges at Cape Otway.

-Results indicated an overall improvement in the health of the koala population with such a low percentage (4%) of koalas euthanased, significantly down from previous actions.
+Results indicated an overall improvement in the health of the koala population with such a low percentage (4%) of koalas euthanased, significantly down from previous programs.

-A total of 344 koalas were captured and assessed.
-Of those checked, 100 healthy females were fertility controlled and 236 koalas were translocated to suitable habitat in the Great Otway National Park.
+A total of 343 koalas were captured and assessed.
+Of those checked, 95 healthy females were fertility controlled and 236 mature koalas and 54 back young were translocated to suitable habitat in the Great Otway National Park.
 All captured animals were in good condition.
-There were 29 koalas which our veterinarian determined to have significant health issues and genetic abnormalities.
+However, 28 koalas were determined by veterinarians to have significant health issues and genetic abnormalities.
 These animals were humanely euthanased to prevent further suffering.
 There were no orphaned back young during the delivery of the program.

 All efforts were made to ensure female koalas were not translocated if they were pregnant, or carrying female pouch or back young under two kilograms.
 All translocated females and female back young over two kilograms were fertility controlled prior to translocation.